opws/opws-dataset/docs/fields.md

 The URL of the page to create a new user account.

-## registration.captcha
+## registration.form.captcha.type

 What kind of captcha (if any) is used to deter automated user registration.
-See `password.reset.captcha`.
+See `password.reset.captcha.type`.

+## registration.form.firstname.input, registration.form.lastname.input, registration.form.fullname.input

+Whether there are `optional` or `required` fields for first, last, and/or full names, respectively, when registering an account.

+Note that the assumption that all names can be broken into "first" and "last", while often present in registration forms, can be problematic.
+See https://www.w3.org/International/questions/qa-personal-names for a summary.

 ## registration.form.email.input